glampert/str/README.md

 ownership of the pointer and without copying the whole string.

-This is a single header file library, so you have to include the file at least *once* in a `.cpp` and defined `STR_IMPLEMENTATION` to enable the implementation on that file.
+This is a single header file library, so you have to include the file at least *once* in a `.cpp` and define `STR_IMPLEMENTATION` to enable the implementation on that file.
 After that, `str.hpp` can be used as a normal header file elsewhere.

 Example: